stellar-deprecated/docs/docs/Adding-Multiple-Currencies.md

 * To transact in other currencies on Stellar, you need to add a gateway to your account.
 (You will need to use the full name of the gateway including the top-level domain such as .com, .co, .org)
 * Once you have added a gateway, you can send and receive the currencies supported by the gateway.
 * Adding a gateway also extends [trust lines] (https://github.com/stellar/docs/blob/master/docs/Introduction-Gateways.md#trust) to it.
-* Here's [a list of community-contributed gateways](gateway-list.md) issuing credit on the Stellar network,and they offer different ways of accepting deposits in various currencies.
+* Here's [a list of community-contributed gateways](gateway-list.md) issuing credit on the Stellar network, and they offer different ways of accepting deposits in various currencies.
 Please do your own research in deciding if you want to transact with a gateway.